Car loans for international and college students with fair APRs.

 - Be at least 18 years old.

-- Be enrolled in a US university or college or a recently-graduated young professional.
+- Be enrolled in a US university or college or a graduated within the past three years.

 - Have a valid US driver’s license or learner’s permit.